blaenk/site/input/notes/unreal-engine.markdown

 > For users which mount the engine through a Git submodule (where the engine is in a subdirectory of the project), this field can be manually edited to be a relative path.

 It seems that Epic's own [internal workflow](https://answers.unrealengine.com/questions/43614/uproject-files-engineassociation-saves-a-guid-whic.html) is to embed the game directly within the engine source tree.

+# Network Replication

+Network replication code requires the `UnrealNetwork.h` header.

+The frequency of an Actor's replication is determined by the `AActor::NetUpdateFrequency` property, which specifies the maximum number of times per second that the Actor should attempt to update itself, while the `AActor::MinNetUpdateFrequency` property can be set to specify the minimum number of times per second that the Actor should attempt to update itself.
+These values are consulted to determine the Adaptive Network Update Frequency.